User618217/SHA-256-Hash-of-File-Calculator/README.md

 ## What's the performance
 Slow (Compared to other hash-of-file calculators).
 ### Why to use it
-It is open-source -> You can trust it.
+It is open-source so you can trust it.
 It can help you learn how SHA-256 works.
 ## What is hash
 1. The same input always produces the same output.